ahmerali94/MUSP/README.md

-# MUSP
+# Research Fellowship Codes
- Codes related to MUSP work.
+ Codes related to POLIMI work on 'Development of prototypal Cyber-Physical system with Artificial Intelligence to monitor and control'

 1) First software module I built was DecseionTree_Stability.
 Python file can be find in the files here.